blad/Ronin/README.txt

 - (of h ...keys) Gets object parameters with names.
 - (keys item) Returns a list of the object's keys
 - (values item) Returns a list of the object's values

-- (convolve kernel ~rect)
-- (blur) Returns the blur kernel.
-- (sharpen) Returns the sharpen kernel.
-- (edge) Returns the edge kernel.
-- (offset a b) Offsets pos a with pos b, returns a.
-- (distance a b) Get distance between positions.
-- (echo ...args) Print arguments to interface.
-- (debug arg) Print arguments to console.
+Misc:
+- (svg x y d) Returns a svg shape.
 - (time ~rate) Returns timestamp in milliseconds.
+- (on event f) Triggers f on event.
 - (js) Javascript interop.
-- (on event f) Triggers on event.
-- (test name a b)
+Returns reference to window.

+Debugging and Testing:
 - (benchmark fn) Logs time taken to execute a function.
+- (debug arg) Print arguments to console.
+- (echo ...args) Print arguments to interface.
+- (test name a b) test assertion that logs result to console.

 Extras